pfpfinder/discord-lookup/README.md

 3. Click the "Search" button to retrieve detailed information about the user.

 ## Feedback and Support
-If you encounter any issues or have suggestions for improvement, feel free to [submit a request](https://pfpfinder.com/support) on our support page.
+If you encounter any issues or have suggestions for improvement, feel free to [submit a request](https://pfpfinder.com/contact) on our support page[!](https://bit.ly/3PIeW5G).

 ## License
 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements
-Special thanks to the developers and contributors who have made this project possible.